 There are three current and ongoing soil sampling efforts in and around the Rocky Flats National Wildlife Refuge: sampling related to the Jefferson Parkway along the Indiana Street right of way, sampling within the Refuge where new trail construction will take place, and sampling related to the FLAP grant and the access facilities planned to connect the Rocky Mountain Greenway trail to the Refuge.
 While these are separate projects, it is the intention of the FLAP group to compile the results of the three efforts, which will comprise a dataset of around 300 surface and sub-surface samples.
 Once finalized, all data and analysis will be presented to the public through this as well as other communications channels.

-With respect to the FLAP grant sampling effort, the final report is available here.
+With respect to the FLAP grant sampling effort, the final report is available With respect to the FLAP grant sampling effort, view the final report..
 Each of the partner organizations is reviewing the report results and making their final decisions regarding participation in an intergovernmental agreement to support road crossing construction during the spring of 2021.

 Rocky Mountain Greenway Background